212850a/212850a.github.io/_posts/2021-02-14-Prometheus-exporters.markdown

 # Overview
 It is possible to add to Prometheus modules (exporters) which would collect metrics from external objects via non-prometheus protocols (snmp as example) and then to provide them to Prometheus as usual targets.

-Today I'm using two exporters:
+Today I'm using the following exporters:
 * __snmp-exporter__ - to get network statistics from my network devices
 * __arm-exporter__ - to get cpu temperature of raspberry pi cpu
+* __blackbox-exporter__ - to check the availability of HTTP/S, DNS, TCP and ICMP endpoints

 This is how I installed & configure them in my k3s cluster.